wp-plugins/squirrly-seo/readme.txt

 == Frequently Asked Questions ==
 = I can't log into the Wordpress with my user.
 Get the message 'An error occured.'
 What can I do? = I see that your host server is not letting you to access our remote API.
-Please tell your web master to add the IP 144.76.66.106  in the white-list for remote access and it should work.
+Please tell your web master to add the IPs 144.76.66.106 and 176.9.112.210 in the white-list for remote access and it should work.

 = How does Squirrly WordPress SEO Plugin work? =
 Neil Patel, the Co-Founder of Kissmetrics and Crazy Egg made a great video on how to use Squirrly's Live Assistant: